openmm/openmm/docs-source/usersguide/application.rst

 ******************

-Once you have finished editing your model, you can immediately use the resulting Topology and atom positions as the input to a Simulation.
+Once you have finished editing your model, you can immediately use the resulting :class:`Topology` object and atom positions as the input to a :class:`Simulation`.
 If you plan to simulate it many times, though, it is usually better to save the result to a new PDB file, then use that as the input for the simulations.
 This avoids the cost of repeating the modeling operations at the start of every simulation, and also